These investors want to back ‘ridiculously early’ female-led African startups – TechCrunch

 The fund will provide between $15,000 to $25,000 in six women this year in exchange for modest equity.
 FirstCheck Africa plans to see each woman or female-led team through the ideation stage to a significant pre-seed round within 12 months.

 “We know we can generate solid long-term returns by investing in women, so we’ll write female founders’ first checks and be their earliest believers.
-We’re not afraid to invest ridiculously early in great women,” an excerpt in the statementstatement read.
+We’re not afraid to invest ridiculously early in great women,” an excerpt in the statement read.

 The fund also specifies that it is open to investing in mixed co-founder teams, with at least one woman.
 But the caveat is “only where it’s clear that the woman is a true partner and decision-maker, with a significant, equitable split of the founder equity.”